 - First, the user captures an image of their identity document (for example, the information page of an e-passport), and the onboarding system extracts information (such as name, date of birth, issuing country, expiry date, document number, and photo) from the captured image.

 - The onboarding system uses some of that information to gain access to the NFC chip and extracts information (such as name, date of birth, issuing country, expiry date, document number, and photo) plus a digital signature from the chip.

 - The onboarding system now uses the digital signature to validate that the data from the chip is from a valid document issued by the relevant issuing authority and has not been tampered with; at this stage, the system will also ensure that the data from the surface of the document matches the data on the chip and has not been tampered with.

 - Next, the user takes a selfie (with liveness capture).

 - The onboarding system now compares the selfie image with the chip’s image and the surface image to ensure there is a match.

 Once those steps are completed, and assuming all the information has matched and there’s no fraud detected, the individual can be onboarded instantly with a high degree of trust.

 Chip-based identity checks are extremely secure; because the image data inside the chip is digitally signed by the issuer, it’s essentially tamper-proof.

 Meanwhile, NFC creates appealing efficiencies for both organizations and their customers.
 An NFC check is fully automated, and the verification occurs in real time, without ever having to wait for a manual review (or hire an army of manual reviewers).

-NFC won’t work for everyone, but for customers using chip-enhanced identity documents, it offers a convenient way to onboard using the most secure mechanism available.
+NFC identity verification technology won’t work for everyone, but for customers using chip-enhanced identity documents, it offers a convenient way to onboard using the most secure mechanism available.